Varilek runs a TV ad: Democratic House candidate Matt Varilek is launching a statewide television ad campaign.

 Matt: I worked my way through high school and college washing dishes, flipping burgers, and picking rocks.
 I like to throw horseshoes.
 Badly.
 I worked for Senator Tim Johnson on economic development, helping businesses and promoting opportunity.
 The special interests have their representatives.
 I’ll work hard for you.
 I’m Matt Varilek, and I approved this message.

 Lean, finely textured political blogging by Argus Leader reporter David Montgomery.
+This page is no longer updated; Political Smokeout has moved to here.
 Follow his regular updates on Twitter at @ArgusMontgomery.
 Email at dmontgomery (at) argusleader.com.
 Call at 605-331-2318.